 In brief, here are some ways we can begin taking care of ourselves and overcome patterns of codependency:

 1. Detach from the person we are attached to.
-Detach does not mean that we stop caring about the person.
+Detaching does not mean that we stop caring about the person.
 It means that we can care without it causing an uproar in our own life.

 2. Focus on what you have control of.
 Each person is responsible for their own feelings, thoughts, and behaviors.